Chapter IV: Jericho

 As the roaring cheers slowly died down, Gihren minutely smiled as he stepped squarely before the podium, dramatically swaying the cape of his crisp black and gold uniform.
 He then began to speak, his deep, rich baritone voice echoing throughout the cosmos.
 As if God Himself were speaking to all of Creation.
 "My people..." he began, his voice low but slowly rising.
 "Sons and Daughters of Zeon...!"

 At that point, Gihren allowed a grin to flourish from his lips.
 "But now, now everything has changed.
-At long last the Federation has gained the battle with Zeon they had long sought; at long last the lowborn scum have been given the opportunity to deny us our pride and our glory.
+At long last the lowborn have gained the battle with Zeon they had long sought; at long last the "normals" have been given the opportunity to deny us our pride and our glory.
 At long last the inferiors had gained their war against their superiors..." his grin increased. "...only to realize the grave error of their desires, as they suffer our wrath."

 "SIEG ZEON!
 SIEG ZEON!
 SIEG ZEON!
 SIEG ZEON!" the crowd cried out the ancient rally call, first uttered upon the Empire's very formation, with their own fists raised into the air and their own hearts filled with fervor.
 Gihren could only smile triumphantly at this; truly this was the closest any man could come to Godhood.

 Yet in spite of his outward attention, he did not fail to detect the violet haired woman in the white gown, standing several meters behind him in the darkened corridor he had entered from.
-And though his face was turned away, he also did not fail in detecting how his sister, Princess Miharu von Zabi, was showing grave concern.
+And though his face was turned away, he also did not fail in detecting how his sister, Princess Miharu, was showing grave concern.

 Jericho System, Outer Rim